NeuronQ/nmlu/README.md

 **W.I.P.**

-Set of ultra-lightweight utility functions for miscelaneous data-science and machine-learning work.
+Set of ultra-lightweight utility functions for miscellaneous data-science and machine-learning work.

 Inspired by stuff from [fast.ai](https://github.com/fastai/fastai) library/framework, but intended to be easier to understand (has typings, occasionally better comments, more readable code with meaningful variable names and PEP8-compliant etc.).